mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 ### Load the Docker images into your Docker registry

-1. Place the bundle you [downloaded](../../download/) in a location where you can load and push the images to your private Docker registry.
+1. See the `NOTICES.txt` file for 3rd party software attributions and place the `kommander-image-bundle-v2.2.0.tar.gz` and `dkp-catalog-applications-image-bundle-v2.2.0.tar.gz` bundles within a location where you can load and push the images to your private Docker registry.

 1. Run the following command to load the air-gapped image bundle into your private Docker registry:

     ```bash
-    dkp push image-bundle --image-bundle kommander-image-bundle.tar.gz --to-registry <REGISTRY_URL>
+    dkp push image-bundle --image-bundle kommander-image-bundle-v2.2.0.tar.gz --to-registry <REGISTRY_URL>
     ```

 It may take a while to push all the images to your image registry, depending on the performance of the network between the machine you are running the script on and the Docker registry.